Learner Engagement Analytics Dashboard (LEAD) - Overview (UW-Madison)

 Page Views by Activity Type

-This visualization allows you to see how many times your students are accessing the various activity types in Canvas.
-You can use filters to drill-down and see how much a specific piece of content on your Canvas site is being accessed, and who is accessing it.
-This visualization can also give you a sense for when students are accessing specific pieces of content in Canvas.
+This visualization allows you to see how many times your students are accessing the various activity types in your course.
+You can use filters to drill-down and see how much a specific piece of content in your course is being accessed, and who is accessing it.
+This visualization can also give you a sense for how many students and which students are accessing specific pieces of content in your course.
+For example, you can select Canvas Assignments from Main Activity Type, and then select one specific assignment (eg. Week 1 Assignment) from Name of Activity to see how many times students in your course clicked on that specific assignment; you can also filter by student to see which students accessed a specific item.

 Page Views (Kaltura)